reyadrahman/node/README.md

 ```

 ## Deploy
-We are using [amazon-cognito-identity-js](https://github.com/aws/amazon-cognito-identity-js) as a git submodule, because it is not available in npm.
+We are using [amazon-cognito-identity-js](https://github.com/aws/amazon-cognito-identity-js) as a git submodule.
 So after running `git clone` for this repository, you need to also populate the submodule using the following command:
 ```
 git submodule update --init
 ```